 A lifelong Quaker, Malcolm was a member of Solebury Friends Meeting.
 From 1963 to 1965 he lived in Algeria with his family and led an international team of Quakers, helping the Algerian people recover following their independence from France.

 Malcolm and his wife broadened their understanding of world cultures by traveling to some 22 countries following his retirement in 1988.
 However, he never truly retired.
 He operated the Tuckamony Christmas Tree Farm for over 50 years, and continued his work with land preservation and watershed management in Solebury Township.
 He and his family gifted the historic home, barn, and acreage on Tuckamony Farm to Heritage Conservancy.

 Malcolm was an inspiration to many generations who will carry forward his devotion to land and water conservation.
 He will be missed and remembered for his mindfulness, positive spirit and infectious smile.

 Burial will be private.
 A Celebration of Life will be held at Solebury Friends Meeting, 2680 Sugan Road, New Hope, PA 18938 on Saturday, July 13, 2019 at 11:00 a.m.

 Donations in his memory can be made to Solebury Friends Meeting, PO Box 263, Solebury PA 18963 or the Malcolm P. Crooks Scholarship Fund, Aquetong Watershed Association, PO Box 504, New Hope, PA 18938.

 Send condolences to www.varcoethomasfuneralhome.com

-To send flowers to the family of Malcolm P. Crooks, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Malcolm P. Crooks, please visit our Heartfelt Sympathies Store.